-On April 13, 2018, Strukton Groep concluded a new financing arrangement for the Dutch companies with a term of three years with two one-year extension options.
-The liquidity levels were assured based on a committed facility for the Dutch companies amounting to €60.0 million (2019: €115.0 million).
-This facility fully consists of a current account facility of €60.0 million.
-Additionally, the total of guarantee facilities amounts to €225.8 million (€102.5 million of which covers the Riyadh metro project).
+On April 13, 2018, Strukton concluded a new financing arrangement for the Dutch companies with a term of three years with two one-year extension options.
+The liquidity levels were assured based on a committed facility for the Dutch companies amounting to €36.2 million (2020: €60.0 million).
+This facility fully consists of a current account facility of €36.2 million.
+Additionally, the total of guarantee facilities amounts to €320.2 million (€107.1 million of which covers the Riyadh metro project and €42.6 million the MEET RIVM project).
 No mandatory repayments apply during the contract period.

-Furthermore, Strukton Groep has some separate facilities for Dutch companies.
-In addition to the committed facility for the Dutch companies, Strukton Groep has facilities in Italy, Sweden, Belgium and Denmark.
+Furthermore, Strukton has some separate facilities for Dutch companies.
+In addition to the committed facility for the Dutch companies, Strukton has facilities in Italy, Sweden, Belgium and Denmark.
 The key facilities in Italy, Sweden and Denmark are specified separately below: